CiscoDevNet/AppD-Cloud-Kickstart/docs/GCP_VM_BUILD_INSTRUCTIONS.md

     $ vi set_appd_cloud_kickstart_env.sh
     ```

     The following environment variables are the most common to be overridden.
-They are grouped by sections in the file, so you will have to search to locate the exact line.
-For example, the AWS-related variables are at the end of the file.
+They are grouped by sections in
+    the file, so you will have to search to locate the exact line.
+For example, the GCP-related variables are
+    at the end of the file.

-    The first 4 are mandatory and the others are optional, but helpful.
-If you are building the AMI images in the `us-east-1` region (N. Virginia), the region-related variables can be left alone.
+    The first 2 are mandatory and the others are optional, but helpful.
+If you are building the GCE images in
+    the `us-central1-a` zone (Iowa), the zone-related variables can be left alone.

     ```bash
     appd_username="<Your_AppDynamics_Download_Site_Email>"
     appd_password="<Your_AppDynamics_Download_Site_Password>"

-    AWS_ACCESS_KEY_ID="<Your_AWS_ACCESS_KEY_ID>"
-    AWS_SECRET_ACCESS_KEY="<Your_AWS_SECRET_ACCESS_KEY>"

-    aws_ami_owner="<Your Firstname> <Your Lastname>"
-    aws_cli_default_region_name="us-east-1"         # example for N. Virginia.
-    aws_ami_region="us-east-1"                      # example for N. Virginia.
+    gcp_zone="us-central1-a"                        # example for Iowa.
+    gcp_image_owner="<firstname>-<lastname>"        # gcp image owner label for packer builds.
     ```

     Save and source the environment variables file in order to define the variables in your shell.